-As at 31 December 2019, the number of full-time employees was 554 (566 as at 31 December 2018) and expenses for personnel totalled €23.6 million, an increase by €1.0 million over the year.
-If's performance is highly dependent on how well customer interactions are performed, making strong customer focus through dedicated, professional and competent employees a key success factor.
-The insurance industry is developing rapidly, driven by digitalisation and changing customer needs.
-If recognises the importance of ensuring that the competence of its employees is up-to-date and continuously improved.
-The possibility to develop and learn enhances motivation, strengthens loyalty and is vital for attracting top talents.
+In 2020, the number of full-time employees was 547 (554) at year-end and expenses for personnel totalled $\leq$ 23.7 million, an increase by $\leq$ 0.1 million over the year.

-In addition to competence development, If strives to create a healthy workplace and a positive environment for all its employees.
-This does not only include well-functioning office spaces but meaningful work assignments, reasonable workloads, good leadership, team building activities and non-tolerance of discrimination and harassment.
+If's performance is highly dependent on maintaining satisfied and loyal customers making dedicated, professional and competent employees a key success factor.
+The insurance industry is developing rapidly driven by digitalisation and changing customer needs and behaviours.
+If recognises the importance of ensuring that the competence of its employees is up to date as well as continuously improved.
+The possibility to develop and learn also enhances motivation, strengthens loyalty and thus, is vital for attracting and retaining top talents.

-Regular internal employee surveys show that factors of this kind are important and the overall satisfaction level is high, which is also confirmed by recent years' improvement in the employee Net Promoter Score (eNPS).
+If strives to create a healthy workplace and a positive environment for its employees including not only well-functioning office spaces but also meaningful work assignments, work-life balance, good leadership, team building activities and non-tolerance of discrimination and harassment.
+Regular internal employee surveys confirm that these factors are important and that the overall satisfaction level among If's employees is high.